kdeldycke/kevin-deldycke-blog/content/2006/av-sync-problems-vlc-better-than-mencoder.md

 To bypass this problems, I used the `-mp3lame` as output audio codec.
 This introduced horrible A/V sync. :( For 3 hours, I tried to play with mencoder options without success.
-I was completetly desesperated... until I tried VLC.
+I was completely desesperated... until I tried VLC.
 In less than 10 minutes I was able to get the expected result: perfect A/V sync movie file!